-I agreed to meet Carly at her home to make it easier for her, she has a condition called Cerebral Palsy, which mainly affects movement and coordination and is caused around the time of birth.
+I agreed to meet Carly at her home in Manchester to make it easier for her, she has a condition called Cerebral Palsy, which mainly affects movement and coordination and is caused around the time of birth.

 Carly was not a wheelchair user but the sport she was competing in required one – 100M wheelchair racing in the T34 classification.